Wildlife and African Animal Facts

 The female zebra instinctively knows that her foal must imprint her unique stripe pattern into its memory, away from the confusion of the herd’s stripes.
 The stripes have several functions, one of which is to make the animal seem unattractive to bloodsucking insects such as horseflies which can suck their blood and spread disease.
 The stripes also help to stop sunburn and cool the animal down in extreme heat.
 Some scientists say that the stripes also confuse large predators when the herd runs together as it is just a blur of black and white.

-Reading these 12 surprising facts about African wildlife is entertaining and amusing.
-Learn all about Africa’s amazing wildlife and astonishing facts on how they survive and adapt to the diverse African continent.
-We can enlighten you with many more interesting facts about Africa’s incredible wildlife and biodiversity.
+Learn all about Africa’s amazing wildlife and astonishing facts on how these remarkable creatures survive and adapt across the diverse African continent.

 Check out the top 10 national parks to go on safari in Africa